kitled/linux/NOTES/Users/Rights.md

 # Rights

-A.k.a. permissions, privileges, mode, access…
+A.k.a. file permissions, privileges, mode, access…